12:00am - 1:00am

 Late Works

 The radio counterpart to live intermedia event series Late Works, hosted by founder Joseph Bradley Hill.
-Each week a new guest joins Joe in the studio to discuss and perform their work.
+This week's guest is Japanese acid folk singer-songwriter Shoko Yoshida, who joins Joe in the studio for a live set and interview amongst track selections including Joy Division, Yukihiro Takahashi and Jeff Buckley.
 [Repeats Wednesday 10am].

 9:00pm - 10:00pm